Write us

 Ica

-When you return to Ica from La Huacachina, I recommend that you make a few stops:
+When you return to Ica from Laguna Huacachina Peru, I recommend that you make a few stops:

 • The Regional Museum of Ica "Adolfo Bermúdez Jenkings" to see its artifacts from the Paracas, Nasca, Wari and Inca cultures.
 There is also a mummy, a reproduction of the Nazca lines and funerary objects.
 Entry 10 soles, students and retirees 5 soles, children 1 sol.